meyersa/jf-prediction/README.md

 - CriticRating
 - OfficialRating
 - Overview
+- TagLines
 - Genres
+- CommunityRating
+- ProductionYear
+- People
+- Studios

-And more, which can be used as features for training.
+And collections can be added for more context:

+- CollectionName
+- CollectionSize
+- CollectionAge
+- CollectionOrder
+- FirstInCollection
+- AgeSinceLastMovie

 ## Procurement